all-ride/ride-app/manual/Events.md

-Pallo has a simple but powerful event manager for inserting dynamic logic or changing system behaviour.
+Ride has a simple but powerful event manager for inserting dynamic logic or changing system behaviour.

 Events are triggered by name and can be dispatched to functions and/or method calls.
 These are called the event listeners.
 Any valid PHP callback can work as a event listener.